bacarpenter/bot.bot/README.md

 ### Step 2: Data base

 Next, we will set up a data base for your todos.
-This will be done with firebase, becuse it is free and I like it.
+This will be done with firebase, because it is free and I like it.
 If you haven't already, sign up for [firebase](https://firebase.google.com)

 1. Create a project in the dashboard.
 I named mine bot.bot
 2. In the project, select Firestore Database from the side bar.
 Select create database.
 Chose a location close to you, as this database will only house your data.
 When asked for security rules, select start in production mode.
 You won't need to worry about security rules for this.